 However, it is recognized that there may be different components to the evaluation of candidates, depending on their discipline or field.
 Similarly, there may be different patterns for career progress or promotion across disciplines and academic units.
-Unit guidelines for tenure and promotion are intended to respect these differences while maintaining the principle that tenure and progression through the ranks are based on the common set of attributes established at the university level.
+Approved Uunit guidelinesstandards for tenure and promotion are intended to respect these differences while maintaining the principle that tenure and progression through the ranks are based on the common set of attributes established at the university level.

-An examination of the disciplines represented at Carleton leads to the conclusion that there must be some flexibility in the nature, assessment and weighing of the unit guidelines for tenure and promotion.
+An examination of the disciplines represented at Carleton leads to the conclusion that there must be some flexibility in the nature, assessment and weighing of the unit approved standards guidelines for tenure and promotion.
 The characteristics of research and scholarly work and the relationships of these to teaching, the degree to which work related to professional activities is involved and its relative importance, the opportunity to publish, the time required to develop a scholarly work to the publication stage, the relationship between research and the supervision of graduate students and other factors differ from one discipline to another making inequitable if not impractical any single evaluation scheme.

-In the interests of achieving a degree of uniformity and some comparability, however, the developments of unit guidelines are to be couched in the overarching protections afforded by University level Criteria.
-Each Unit at Carleton shall, in essence, consider a discipline's academic and professional credentials and whether there is anything in a particular Unit that would alter and shape the unit guidelines.
-The purpose of the unit guidelines is to specify how each of the university criteria for tenure and promotion will be applied in the case of faculty members in the unit concerned.
-In essence, each unit must look at academic and professional credentials and whether there is anything in a particular unit that would alter and shape the guidelines.
+In the interests of achieving a degree of uniformity and some comparability, however, the developments of unit approved standards guidelines are to be couched in the overarching protections afforded by University level Criteria.
+Each Unit at Carleton shall, in essence, consider a discipline's academic and professional credentials and whether there is anything in a particular Unit that would alter and shape the unit approved standards guidelines.
+The purpose of the unit approved standards guidelines is to specify how each of the university criteria for tenure and promotion will be applied in the case of faculty members in the unit concerned.
+In essence, each unit must look at academic and professional credentials and whether there is anything in a particular unit that would alter and shape the approved standardsguidelines.- In developing unit approved standards, units shall consider the factors listed in Appendix A.